nemediano/QtOpenGLTemplate/README.md

 # QtOpenGLTemplate
-A template to develop OpenGL appliations using QT
+A template to develop OpenGL appliations using Qt

 This template is aimed to create an application that
 contains:

-* A app widget, with a sidebar, menu status bar and a central widget inheriting from QtOpenGLWidget that can be used for rendering a scene.
+* A app widget, with a sidebar, menu status bar and a central widget inheriting from QOpenGLWidget that can be used for rendering a scene.

 * An already made connection with a QOpenGLDebugLogger